In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 Cleaning up

-At the end you can proceed to clean up by deleting the service and the deployment.
+At the end, you can proceed to clean up by deleting the service and the deployment.

 Let’s begin by deleting the service:

-# kubectl delete service hello-world
+kubectl delete service hello-world

-If you list the services you will see that hello-world
+If you list the services, you will see that hello-world

 doesn’t exist anymore:

-Then, you can delete the deployment:
+Then you can delete the deployment:

-# kubectl delete deploy hello-world-deployment
+kubectl delete deploy hello-world-deployment

-If now you list the pods:
+Now, list the pods:

-you will see that the pod created for hello-world
+You will see that the pod created for hello-world

 has been deleted too: